InformaticsMatters/fragnet/fragnet-search/README.md

 Details of the standardisation can be found [here](https://github.com/InformaticsMatters/fragalysis/blob/master/frag/utils/rdkit_utils.py#L245-L268). you can use that Python method to perform exactly the same standardisation if you wish.
-Otherwise here are some simple rules that will suffice in most cases:
+Otherwise here are some simple rules that should suffice in most cases:

 1. Sketch the molecule 'correctly' e.g. without covalently bonded metal atoms.
 1. Do not include salts.